 Going (even) higher

-Chris went on to explain that once you maxed out your lift with suspension lift kits, you can still go higher by choosing a body lift.
-With a body lift, the vehicle body has to be disconnected from every spot it’s mounted to, new spacers inserted, and then the body bolted back down to all its connecting points.
+Chris goes on to explain that once you max out your lift with suspension lift kits, you can still go higher by choosing a body lift.
+With a body lift, the vehicle body has to be disconnected from every spot it's mounted to.
+New spacers are inserted, and then the body is bolted back down to all its connecting points.

 Source | Super Trucks Plus

 What do you think?
-Have you gotten your truck lifted?
+Have you lifted your truck?
 Leave us a comment.